sunnystew/PassGen/README.md

 # PassGen
-A simple password generator made in Python
+PassGen is a simple password generator made in Python.
+Because of its simplicity, it can be ran on pretty much any computer with Python installed.

+# Requirements
+Windows 7 x86/x64
+Python 3